-During the Quarter, the Company incurred \$351,077 (2016 - \$467,255) in expenditures on the Separation Rapids Lithium Project near Kenora, Ontario.
-Approximately 53% was incurred on analysis of drilling samples collected during the spring drilling program, geological resource modelling and a regional exploration program conducted on the western part of the property.
-21% was spent on metallurgical laboratory test work on optimization of the petalite flotation process and the evaluation of fluidized bed roasting within the hydrometallurgical process flowsheet, 25% was spent on engineering, on-going environmental studies and permitting.
-The engineering work included generation of a basic layout for a demonstration size flotation circuit, with the balance spent on community engagement and property maintenance, while environmental work focused on assessing the chemistry of water run-off and leachate from process tailings and aggregates stockpiles.
+During the Quarter, the Company incurred \$251,517 (2017 - \$422,097) in expenditures on the Separation Rapids Lithium Project near Kenora, Ontario.
+Approximately 49% was incurred on analysis of exploration samples collected during the 2017 summer exploration program conducted on the western part of the property, geological resource modelling and preparatory work for the upcoming winter drilling program.
+26% was spent on additional metallurgical laboratory test work toward optimization of both the petalite and lepidolite flotation process flowsheets, while 22% was spent on engineering, on-going environmental studies and permitting.
+The engineering work included generation of a basic layout for a demonstration size flotation circuit, with the balance spent on community engagement and property maintenance.
+Environmental work focused on baseline data collection and analysis and assessing the chemistry of water run-off and leachate from process tailings, ore and aggregate stockpiles.